AhmedHelalAhmed/order-system/README.md

 - Event fired (IngredientsReachBelowPercentage) to notify the merchant when the stock reach below 50% of the level for ingredient with queue listener (NotifyMerchant) using redis
 - Integration and unit tests
 - You should first generate token from (Generate bearer tokens API) and send it in order API check postman collection
+- Note: in postman once you hit Generate bearer tokens API it should bearer token automatically if not please add in in authentication bearer method for Store order API

-## Docker environment steps to setup the projects
+## Docker environment steps to set up the projects
 - Clone the project then open terminal inside the project directory and run
 - ``` cp .env.example .env ```
 - ```docker-compose up -d --build```
 - ```docker-compose run --rm composer install```
 - ```docker-compose run artisan key:generate```
 - ```docker-compose run artisan migrate --seed```
+- ```docker-compose run artisan test``` To run tests
 - ```docker-compose run artisan queue:work``` For worker to run and execute listener
-- ```docker-compose run artisan test``` To run tests

 ## Docker containers
 - artisan: to run artisan commands